-If you’re a marketer or business owner looking to learn about social media strategies that convert, you probably have heard about Brand Awareness, Brand Value, Engagement, and Conversion, but how do all these terminologies work and how are related?
+If you’re a marketer or business owner looking to learn about social media strategies that convert, you probably have heard about Brand Awareness, Brand Value, Engagement, and Conversion, but how do all these terminologies work and how are they related?

 The answer to the above starts with Brand Messaging, the story behind your brand!
 How your brand is perceived by your target audience, its personality, and the actual value it gives to people.